bintolabs/core/contributing.md

-Contributing to {{Put project name here}}
+Contributing to this project
 ===
-We'd love to accept your patches!
-To contribute to {{Put project name here}} simply open a pull request against the [develop branch](https://github.com/yourProfile/YourProject/tree/develop)
+To contribute to core simply open a pull request against the [develop branch](https://github.com/bintolabs/core/tree/develop)

 Ensure you have a develop branch before you place the link.